COVID-19 pandemic in Singapore: Delta wave of COVID-19 (2021)

-Omicron waves of COVID-19
+Omicron waves of COVID-19 (2022)

 On 4 January 2022, the week-on-week infection increase rate crossed 1 in Singapore.
 This has happened for the first time in approximately two months since the COVID-19 Omicron variant cases increased in the city-state.
 As per statistics, most of the cases detected on each day have entered Singapore from abroad, precisely, 502 out of 842 cases.
 Despite the increase in cases, hospitalization in Singapore has remained low, with more ICU beds available than in use.
 Following reports that the current wave was subsiding, MOH announced that COVID-19 safety measures would be streamlined, effective from 15 March 2022 onwards.
 On 29 March 2022, the measures were further eased, with the limit on group sizes and dining-in increased to 10, masks made optional outdoors and the full reopening of borders for fully-vaccinated travellers, as well as the lifting of restrictions on live performances.

 On 22 April 2022, MOH announced that due to the stabilising situation, it would lower the DORSCON level to Yellow from 26 April onwards; limits on group sizes would be removed, and TraceTogether and SafeEntry would cease operations at most settings.
 In addition, the Ministry of Sustainability and the Environment (MSE) announced on 24 April that it would gradually reduce the number of safe-distancing ambassadors on patrol.

 On 15 May 2022, three cases in the community were found to be infected with the new BA.4 and BA.5 sub-variants.
 Health Minister Ong Ye Kung predicted that the next wave would arrive in July or August 2022.
-As the situation stabilised in late August, it was announced that safety measurements would be further eased, with masks only required for transportation that is meant for public access (e.g. Mass Rapid Transit, Light Rail Transit, Causeway Link, SBS Transit, SMRT Buses, Tower Transit, ComfortDelGro, Strides Transportation, TransCab, Sentosa Express, Changi Airport Skytrain and those shopping mall services) and healthcare facilities; non fully-vaccinated travellersto Singapore would also no longer be required to serve a 7-day SHN.
+As the situation stabilised in late August, it was announced that safety measurements would be further eased, with masks only required for transportation that is meant for public access (e.g. Mass Rapid Transit, Light Rail Transit, Causeway Link, SBS Transit, SMRT Buses, Tower Transit, ComfortDelGro, Strides Transportation, TransCab, Sentosa Express, Changi Airport Skytrain and those shopping mall services) and healthcare facilities; non fully-vaccinated travellers to Singapore would also no longer be required to serve a 7-day SHN.

 The first week of October 2022 saw an increase in cases due to the F1 Grand Prix.

+On 6 October 2023, Health Minister Ong Ye Kung announced that Singapore was experiencing another COVID-19 infection wave, with the recent spate of cases mostly driven by two variants, EG.5 and its sub-lineage HK.3.
+Both of these are descendants of the XBB Omicron variant.
+These two variants accounted for over 75% of the daily cases in Singapore.
+The estimated daily cases had risen from about 1,000 in the second week of September 2023 to about 2,000 in the following two weeks.